The openssl package implements a modern

 [1] 30 59 30 13 06 07 2a 86 48 ce 3d 02 01 06 08 2a 86 48 ce 3d 03 01 07 03 42

-To read a DER key use read_key
+To read a DER key use read_key or

-with der = TRUE
+read_pubkey with der = TRUE.

 [256-bit ecdsa public key]

-md5: 7934607821b3502710136ee6f91fc0e8
+md5: 09db7f883b3966e5f843157d7e92b468

-sha256: de1c3d0a180daeb1c212c210276f0217b29e66b5902ab348fe207e057682ce50
+sha256: 1044bcb7b5eb0aa542c6a4f66d0f96c1378d1abe4157f0dba6c8826030b52592

 Users typically don’t need to worry about the key’s underlying

-primes, but have a look at key$data
+primes, but have a look at key$data if you are curious.

 In practice the user rarely encounters DER because it is mainly for internal use.
 When humans exchange keys and certificates they typically use the PEM format.
 PEM is simply base64 encoded DER data, plus a header.
 The header identifies the key (and possibly encryption) type.